zubaird/mean-tea/README.md

 ## Challenge One - Angular Views and Directives

+Switch to branch challenge-one

-In this challenge, you will need to take the data for all the teas coming from the controller and arrange them in to a table.
+In this challenge, you will need to take the data for all the teas coming from the controller and arrange them in to a table in views/teas/index.html.

+(You'll need to look inside the teas controller to see what is available to you in the view!)

 Each tea has an image, price, ingredients, rating, availability, and a list of categories.